vamship/node-app-template/README.md

 ```

 ###Gruntfile
 This project template is provided with a Gruntfile that contains task definitions for most common development activities.
-This includes - linting, testing (spec and e2e), building, and bumping version numbers.
+This includes - linting, testing (client, server and e2e), building, and bumping version numbers.
 It is strongly recommended that the tasks defined in the Gruntfile be leveraged to the maximum extent possible.
 More information can be obtained by typing:
 ```
 grunt help
 ```